sgaggen/soham-gaggenapally-capstone/README.md

         - Hook up API calls to database
         - **C**R**UD** operations with back end

-- Sprint 3: Polish | Days 6-10
+- Sprint 3: Polish + Extras | Days 6-10
     - Add all remaining styling
     - Bug test and stress test
+    - Add nice to haves

 - Prep for presentation | Days 10-11

 ## Nice-to-haves

-- JWT auth
+- JWT auth | For more security
-- Spotify player embedded so user can play songs
+- Spotify player embedded so user can play songs | For a more standalone experience
-- Song recommendations once one's been saved
+- Song recommendations once one's been saved | For more functionality
-- Comment functionality
+- Comment, rating, liking functionality | To make it more of a social media app
-- DM and/or live update functionality using Socket.io
+- DM and/or live update functionality using Socket.io | To make it more of a social media app